Injamulhasan/LearnHtml/README.md

 # Learn-HTML

 ## 📝 Description
 Welcome to my "LearnHTML in One repository.
 You can have a little tour of this repo and its resources without any cost.
-I hope you will be able to write HTML properly after watching this repo and .
+I hope you will be able to write HTML properly after watching this repo .

 ## 🙋‍♀️  What is HTML?